 Inari zushi or cone sushi, is one of those great grab-and-go foods, most often found in bento boxes or at your favorite okazuya.
-Sweet vinegared rice with vegetables, stuffed in deep fried tofu pouches called abura-age.
+Sweet vinegared rice with vegetables, stuffed in deep-fried tofu pouches called abura-age.
 My friend Arnold recently sent me a few okazuya recipes and renewed my interest in making this classic local favorite.
-I changed the original recipe a somewhat, so this is my process:
+I changed the original recipe somewhat, so this is my process:

 Preparing the abura-age: